bb-docker/php/README.md

 # php
-This repository contains Dockerfile of nginx, php, nodejs and npm in ubuntu.
+This repository contains Dockerfile of nginx, php in ubuntu.

 ## Getting Started
 These instructions will get you to build php service with nginx in your docker.
 See Installation for notes on how to build your ubuntu on a live system.